Five Days from Home: Critical reception

 The Los Angeles Times said the film was "calculated to warm the cockles of every heart in sight... pleasantly insignificant".

 Legacy

-Bill Conti's love theme Come With Me Now was the inspiration to the theme tune to Lifestyles of the Rich and Famous, hosted by the late Robin Leach.
+Bill Conti's love theme Come With Me Now was the inspiration to the theme tune to Lifestyles of the Rich and Famous, hosted by Robin Leach.
 It had also been used as one of the theme songs for local morning program AM Los Angeles on KABC-TV.